What is Design Build?

 Phase V – Title 24 (Energy Engineer Calculations)

-Phase VI – After the first meeting with Dan, he emailed or provided you with a rough estimate.
-After the plans are completed and you’ve approved them, this is the time for Dan to “True-up” the rough estimate.
+After the drawings are completed, Dan provides you with a very detailed by line item estimate.
 This True-up takes into consideration everything that’s in your approved plans that you and Dan have been discussing over the past weeks.
-An estimate “True-up” is in line item detail.
-A True-up is a comprehensive document illustrating all makes, models, colors, styles, quantities, and pricing.
-The True-up is also referred to as the Description of the Project and Description of the significant Materials to be used and Equipment to be installed or the Home Improvement Specifications & Pricing Worksheet.
+The line item detailed estimate is a comprehensive document illustrating all makes, models, colors, styles, quantities, and pricing.
+This document is also referred to as the Description of the Project and Description of the significant Materials to be used and Equipment to be installed or the Home Improvement Specifications & Pricing Worksheet.

 The Building Department acts as a 2nd set of eyes to make sure nothing was missed, and everything is according to all applicable building and energy codes and requirements.
 They double check to make sure you and your family will be safe in your new project (framing, electrical, plumbing, etc.) and it’s being planned and built correctly.